ciscoheat/sveltekit-flash-message/README.md

 ## Flash message options

-In a top-level component, most likely a `+layout.svelte` file, when you call `getFlash` for a `page`, you can specify options. **Note** that options can only be set the first time you call `getFlash` for a certain page/layout, usually in the top-level component.
+In a top-level component, most likely a `+layout.svelte` file, you can specify options for `getFlash`. **Note** that options can only be set the first time you call `getFlash` for a certain page/layout, usually in the top-level component.
 Subsequent calls to `getFlash` in components below cannot have any options.
 (See the first call to it as a kind of constructor.)

 ```typescript
 const flash = getFlash(page, {